onebeyond/rascal/README.md

 }
 ```

 Rascal supports text, buffers and anything it can JSON.stringify.
+Rascal will automatically set the content type to `text/plain` for strings, `application/json` for objects and `application/octet-stream` when [encrypting messages](#encrypting-messages).
+Alternatively you can explicitly set the content type through the `contentType` option.

 The ```broker.publish``` method is overloaded to accept a runtime routing key or options.

 ```js
 broker.publish("p1", "some message", callback)